21f3002975/21f3002975.github.io/index.md

 50x + 20y + 10z + 5w = 100
 $$

 under the constraint that \( x, y, z, w \geq 0 \) and are integers.
-This is a **partitioning problem**, and while solving it exactly involves a bit more than stars and bars (because of coefficients), the underlying **counting structure** is very similar: you're **placing indistinct units (stars) into labeled bins (bill types), with repetition and without caring about order**.
+This is a **partitioning problem**, and while solving it exactly involves a bit more than stars and bars (because of coefficients), the underlying counting structure is very similar: you're placing indistinct units (stars) into labeled bins (bill types), with repetition and without caring about order.
 </p>

+<br><br>
 Below is a simulation for illustration, go ahead tinker with it.

-<br><br>
 <iframe src="/visualizations/unordered-replacement.html" width="100%" height="450" style="border: 1px solid #ccc; border-radius: 8px;"></iframe>